Menopausal skin requires special care and a refined customized approach.

 When working with menopausal skin, it's more than simply powering up a laser or other device.
-Treating menopausal skin is about understanding the requirements of skin that is undergoing some dramatic changes.
-It's about knowing the correct course of action and utilizing a holistic approach to target issues from a variety of angles.
-With the right guidance, skin can be healthy and glowing at every age.
+Treating menopausal skin is about understanding the requirements of skin undergoing some dramatic changes.
+It's about knowing the correct course of action and utilizing a holistic approach to target issues from various angles.

-Changes That Happen
+Changes That Happen To Skin During Menopause

 - Lack of hydration can make signs of aging appear much worse